-PuraPly™ Antimicrobial Wound Matrix consists of a collagen sheet coated with polyhexamethylene biguanide hydrochloride (PHMB) intended for the management of acute and chronic wounds, including partial- and full-thickness wounds, pressure ulcers, surgical wounds, trauma wounds, venous and diabetic ulcers.
+PuraPly® Antimicrobial Wound Matrix is a native, cross-linked ECM plus PHMB antimicrobial barrier intended for the management of acute and chronic wounds including partial- and full-thickness wounds, pressure ulcers, surgical wounds, trauma wounds and venous and diabetic ulcers.

-PuraPly™ Antimicrobial Wound Matrix is intended for the management of wounds and as an effective barrier to resist microbial colonization within the dressing and reduce microbes penetrating through the dressing.
+PuraPly® Antimicrobial Wound Matrix is intended for the management of wounds and as an effective antimicrobial barrier to resist microbial colonization within the dressing and reduce microbes penetrating through the dressing.

 This device is derived from a porcine source and should not be used in patients with known sensitivity to porcine material.